dmlc/dgl/docs/source/index.rst

 For absolute beginners, start with the :doc:`Blitz Introduction to DGL <tutorials/blitz/index>`.
 It covers the basic concepts of common graph machine learning tasks and a step-by-step on building Graph Neural Networks (GNNs) to solve them.
-As training GNNs on large graph by mini-batches is quite different from typical Deep Neural Networks, the tutorials for :doc:`Stochastic Training of GNNs <tutorials/large/index>` cover this topic. :doc:`Learning DGL by Examples <tutorials/model/index>` is another great way to learn both DGL and GNNs.

-For acquainted users who wish to learn more advanced usage, the :doc:`User Guide<guide/index>` (:doc:`中文版链接<guide_cn/index>`) is the place to go.
+For acquainted users who wish to learn more advanced usage,

+* `Learn DGL by examples <https://github.com/dmlc/dgl/tree/master/examples>`_.
+* Read the :doc:`User Guide<guide/index>` (:doc:`中文版链接<guide_cn/index>`), which explains the concepts
+  and usage of DGL in much more details.
+* Go through the tutorials for :doc:`Stochastic Training of GNNs <tutorials/large/index>`, which covers the basic steps for training GNNs on large graphs in mini-batches.
+* `Study classical papers <tutorials/models/index>` on graph machine learning alongside DGL.
-Finally, the :doc:`API reference manual <api/python/index>` organizes all DGL APIs by their namespace.
+* Search for the usage of a specific API in the :doc:`API reference manual <api/python/index>`, which organizes all DGL APIs by their namespace.

 Contribution
 -------------